WATCH: Yeadon Man Creates Dance Video For Wife To Celebrate 33 Years Of Marriage After Separated Due To Pandemic

 He Facetimed the moment of this special dance with her and uploaded the video to Facebook for his kids to see.

 “We like to dance.
 We like to bop old school.
 So, I said I’m going get dressed up and we did Facetime.
-The file was too big for me to send to my kids, I got five kids, so I said let me just put it on Facebook,” Mellix said.
+The file was too big for me to send to my kids, I got five kids, so I said, ‘Let me just put it on Facebook,'” Mellix said.
 “They’re all on Facebook and it just went off.”

 The video has been viewed and shared tens of thousands of times.
 It caught the eyes of the TV show “The Greatest #StayAtHome Videos with Cedric the Entertainer.”
 The show will feature some of the best videos made during this pandemic.